eggyal/rattish/README.md

     fmt::LowerExp: u32 i32 f32,
 }

-// casting works through any type that implements Coercible
+// casting works through any type that implements Coercible.
-// implementations are provided for all standard pointer and wrapper
+// Implementations are provided for all standard pointer and wrapper
 // types; here, for example, are Rc and RefCell let foo: Rc<RefCell<dyn Foo>> = Rc::new(RefCell::new(Qux(123)));